sanko/infix/README.md

     *   **Guard Pages:** Freed trampolines are made inaccessible to prevent use-after-free bugs.
     *   **Read-Only Contexts:** Callback context data is made read-only to guard against runtime memory corruption.
 *   **Stateful Callbacks Made Easy:** The reverse-call API is designed to make stateful callbacks simple and safe, even when the C library you're calling doesn't provide a `user_data` parameter.
-*   **Zero Dependencies & Simple Integration:** `infix` uses a unity build, making integration into any C/C++ project trivial.
+*   **Zero Dependencies & Simple Integration:** `infix` uses a unity build, making integration into any C/C++ project trivial by simply compiling `src/infix.c`.

 ## Who is this for?

 `infix` is designed for developers who need to bridge the gap between different codebases or language runtimes.
 You'll find it especially useful if you are:

 *   **A Language Binding Author:** `infix` is the ideal engine for allowing a high-level language like Python, Ruby, Perl, or Lua to call C libraries.
-The introspectable type system and signature parser simplify the complex task of data marshalling.
+The introspectable type system simplifies the complex task of data marshalling.
 *   **A Plugin System Architect:** Build a stable, ABI-agnostic plugin system. `infix` can provide the boundary layer, allowing you to load and call functions from shared libraries without tight coupling.
 *   **A C/C++ Developer:** Dynamically call functions from system libraries (`user32.dll`, `libc.so.6`, etc.) without needing to link against them at compile time.
 *   **A Security Researcher:** `infix` provides a powerful, fuzz-tested toolkit for analyzing and interacting with native code.